super-slump-su/Escape-From-Turn-Based/README.md

 Eventually all names and direct references will be removed or changed to orignal ideas.

 Repository includes all files and documentation created during development.
-All game statistics and information is contained in Info.
+All game statistics and information is contained in the file titled Info.